SoftFever/OrcaSlicer/README.markdown

 * center print around bed center point;
 * multiple solid layers near horizontal external surfaces;
 * ability to scale, rotate and multiply input object;
-* use different speed for bottom layer.
+* use different speed for bottom layer and perimeters.

 Roadmap includes the following goals:

 * output some statistics;
 * allow the user to customize initial and final GCODE commands;
 * support material for internal perimeters;
-* ability to infill in the direction of bridges;
+* detect optimal infill direction for bridges;
 * cool;
 * other fill patterns;
 * nice packaging for cross-platform deployment.

 ## Is it usable already?

-Yes, although its extrusion math needs to be tested.
+Yes!
 I need to write a script to install dependencies and to package dependency-free executables for main platforms.

+## How to install?

+Download the package, open a terminal and cd to its directory.
+Then type:

+    perl Build.PL

+This will install any required dependency.
+If you want to install slic3r.pl in your system path, type this as root:

+    ./Build install

 ## Can I help?